stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/font/get_themefontother/_index.md

 title: Aspose::Words::Font::get_ThemeFontOther method
 linktitle: get_ThemeFontOther
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Font::get_ThemeFontOther method.
-Gets or sets the theme font used for characters with character codes from 128 through 255 in the applied font scheme that is associated with this Font object in C++.
+description: 'Aspose::Words::Font::get_ThemeFontOther method.
+Gets or sets the theme font used for characters with character codes from 128 through 255 in the applied font scheme that is associated with this Font object in C++.'
 type: docs
 weight: 5200
 url: /cpp/aspose.words/font/get_themefontother/